-Shave Cautiously — Before shaving, make sure your skin is properly lubricated for shaving with gel, lotion or shaving cream.
-In order to protect yourself from abrasiveness, also use a sharp, clean razor.
-Finally, shave as your hair grows in order to reduce irritation.
+Shave Cautiously -- Before shaving, make sure your skin is adequately lubricated for shaving with gel, lotion or shaving cream.
+To protect yourself from abrasiveness, also use a sharp, clean razor.
+Finally, shave as your hair grows to reduce irritation.

 Eat Healthy for Healthy Skin

 The foods that you eat encourage healthier skin.
-Moisturizers and sunblock can protect your skin, but they can’t provide your skin with the vital nutrients that it can receive from a good diet.
-In order to provide your skin all of the necessary nutrients it needs, eat lean protein supplemented with whole grains, vegetables and fruits.
+Moisturizers and sunblock can protect your skin, but they can't provide your skin with the vital nutrients that it can receive from a good diet.
+To provide your skin all of the necessary nutrients it needs, eat lean protein supplemented with whole grains, vegetables, and fruits.
 There is also evidence that processed carbohydrates and bad fats can contribute to acne and poor skin health.
 Eat healthy fats in conscientious portions, and make sure you get your vitamin C.